-10. The definition of government used for the various external debt indicators includes government, as defined in paragraph 2, public institutions of an administrative nature (Etablissements Publics Administratifs), public institutions of a scientific and/or technical nature, public institutions of a professional nature, public institutions of an industrial and/or commercial nature (Entreprises Publiques d'Intérêt Commercial), and local governments, with the sole exception of the national oil company (SNPC)-see paragraph 12 below.
+10. The definition of government used for the various external debt indicators includes government, as defined in paragraph 2, public institutions of an administrative nature (Etablissements Publics Administratifs), public institutions of a scientific and/or technical nature, public institutions of a professional nature, public institutions of an industrial and/or commercial nature (Entreprises Publiques d'Intérêt Commercial), and local governments, with the sole exception of the national oil company (SNPC)-see paragraph 14 below.
+It is defined on the basis of residency of the creditor.

-- 11. For the purposes of this memorandum, debt and concessional loans are defined as follows: - As specified in the guidelines adopted by the Executive Board of the IMF, debt will be understood to mean a current, i.e., not contingent, liability, created under a contractual arrangement through the provision of value in the form of assets (including currency) or services, and which requires the obligor to make one or more payments in the form of assets (including currency) or services, at some future point(s) in time; these payments will discharge the principal and/or interest liabilities incurred under the contract.
+11. For the purposes of this memorandum, debt and concessional loans are defined as follows:

+- As specified in the guidelines adopted by the Executive Board of the IMF, 1 debt ⊳ will be understood to mean a current, i.e., not contingent, liability, created under a contractual arrangement through the provision of value in the form of assets (including currency) or services, and which requires the obligor to make one or more payments in the form of assets (including currency) or services, at some future point(s) in time; these payments will discharge the principal and/or interest liabilities incurred under the contract.
 Debts can take a number of forms, the primary ones being as follows: (i) loans, i.e., advances of money to the obligor by the lender made on the basis of an undertaking that the obligor will repay the funds in the future (including deposits, bonds, debentures, commercial loans and buyers' credits) and temporary exchanges of assets that are equivalent to fully collateralized loans under which the obligor is required to repay the funds, and usually pay interest, by repurchasing the collateral from the buyer in the future (such as repurchase agreements and official swap arrangements); (ii) suppliers' credits, i.e., contracts where the supplier permits the obligor to defer payments until some time after the date on which the goods are delivered or services are provided; and (iii) leases, i.e., arrangements under which property is provided which the lessee has the right to use for one or more specified period(s) of time that are usually shorter than the total expected service life of the property, while the lessor retains the title to the property.
 The debt is the present value (at the inception of the lease) of all lease payments expected to be made during the period of the agreement, excluding those payments that cover the operation, repair, or maintenance of the property.
 Under the definition of debt set out above, arrears, penalties, and judicially awarded damages arising from the failure to make payment under a contractual obligation that constitutes debt are debt.
 Failure to make payment on an obligation that is not considered debt under this definition (e.g., payment on delivery) will not give rise to debt. - Loan concessionality is assessed on the basis of the commercial interest reference rates (CIRRs) established by the OECD.
-A loan is said to be on concessional terms if, on the date of conclusion of the contract, the ratio of the net present value of the loan, calculated on the basis of the reference interest rates, to its nominal value is less than 35 percent (i.e., a grant element of at least 35 percent).
+A loan is said to be on concessional terms if, on the date of conclusion of the contract, the ratio of the net present value of the loan, calculated on the basis of the reference interest rates, to its nominal value is less than 35 percent (i.e., a grant element of at least 35 percent).2 For debts with a maturity exceeding 15 years, the ten-year reference interest rate published by the OECD is used to calculate the grant element.
+For shorter maturities, the six-month market reference rate is used.